dd010101/vyos-jenkins/new/readme.md

 This quick start guide is made for Debian or Ubuntu (tested on Debian Bookworm and Ubuntu 24.04) but it can be easily adopted to any other distro that also uses the APT package manager.
-There is no real dependency on the distro so if you install dependencies manually then you can run this on any other system.
+There is no real dependency on the distro so if you install dependencies manually then you can run this on any other Linux system.

 Build environment
 --